A robust crisis care system is necessary to ensure our children receive the support they need. New Hampshire's crisis care system includes:

 - If you are a first responder, speak to the importance of having care available specifically for those experiencing crises related to mental health and/or substance use.

-- When a Granite Stater in crisis calls 988, they reach a crisis operator who can listen to the caller's problems, help lower stress, or, if needed, connect the caller with one of NH's ten Rapid Response Teams to better address the caller's needs.
+- When a Granite Stater in crisis calls 988, they reach a crisis operator who can listen to the caller's problems, help lower stress, or, if needed, connect the caller with one of New Hampshire's Rapid Response Teams to better address the caller's needs.

 - To address Veteran suicide rates that are significantly higher than the general population, the 988 system has a special program called the Veterans/Military Crisis Line that can be accessed by dialing "1" after "988".
 This program was sought out by 2,168 Granite State contacts in 2024.